-Alternatives considered
+Alternatives considered (Different ways

-(Different ways to meet the project need and achieve the project purpose) We do not have a private sector program for conducting research and development activities in the country on horticultural crops.
+(Different ways to meet the project need and achieve the project purpose) There is no private sector program for conducting research and development activities in the country on horticultural crops.
 HORDI is the mandatory institution responsible for this service.